chrissy-dev/chrissy.dev/src/privacy/privacy.md

 ## What background data is collected?

-This website does not collect or store any personal data behind the scenes.
-It does not set any cookies and it does not use any third-party tracking scripts.
-No user analytics or other metrics are processed during your visit, and the server does not write any log files, which means your IP address is not stored anywhere.
+This website does not collect or store any personally identifiable data behind the scenes.
+It does not set any cookies and it does not use any third-party hosted tracking scripts.
+This website uses a self-hosted [Fathom Analytics](https://usefathom.com/) instance to monitor usage of the website.
+Fathom Analytics truly anonymises visitors through complex hashes, making it possible to track unique visits in the most privacy-focused manner.

 ## How do I use the data you provide?